kitschpatrol/mdat-plugin-cli-help/readme.md

 <!-- short-description -->

-**Mdat plugin to generate tabular CLI tool documentation in Markdown files.**
+**Mdat plugin to generate tabular help documentation for CLI tools in Markdown files.**

 <!-- /short-description -->